mitogen-hq/mitogen/docs/api.rst

     .. method:: _broker_main

-        Handle events until :py:meth:`shutdown`.
-On shutdown, invoke :py:meth:`Stream.on_shutdown` for every active stream, then allow up to :py:attr:`shutdown_timeout` seconds for the streams to unregister themselves before forcefully calling
+        Handle events until :meth:`shutdown`.
+On shutdown, invoke :meth:`Stream.on_shutdown` for every active stream, then allow up to :attr:`shutdown_timeout` seconds for the streams to unregister themselves before forcefully calling
-        :py:meth:`Stream.on_disconnect`.
+        :meth:`Stream.on_disconnect`.

 .. currentmodule:: mitogen.master